 Do I have to come out to my doctor?

-Coming out to your doctor is a personal decision, however LGBT people face unique health disparities.
+Coming out to your doctor is a personal decision, however LGBTQ people face unique health disparities.
 If your doctor has that knowledge, they may be able to treat you more comprehensively in both the short and long term.

 If my insurance company denies a claim, what do I do next?

 As with all denials, PROMO encourages you to file an appeal with your insurance company.
-If you have been denied coverage for LGBT-related care (hormones, transition-related surgery, fertility, etc.), please contact PROMO at PROMO@PROMOonline.org or share your story with us below and we will contact you to help you with next steps.
+If you have been denied coverage for LGBTQ-related care (hormones, transition-related surgery, fertility, etc.), please contact PROMO at PROMO@PROMOonline.org or share your story with us below and we will contact you to help you with next steps.

 If I’ve been discriminated against in a healthcare setting, what are my options?